HIRO-group/hiro_ros_arm_controller/README.md

 Documentation Link: **http://hiro-group.ronc.one/hiro_ros_arm_controller/**

 A high level API (in the form of a ROS package) for controlling robotic arms in ROS.
-It works for both simulation and real robots.
+It works for both simulation and real robots, but has been primarily tested on the Franka Panda.

 # Supported Robotic Arms
 - Franka Emika Panda